mlhartme/stool/client/documentation.md

 #### DESCRIPTION

 Asks for username/password to authenticate against ldap.
-If authentication succeeds, the referenced Stool server returns an api token that will be stored in `~/.stool.yaml` and used for future access to this context/token.
+If authentication succeeds, the referenced Stool server returns an api token that will be stored in the client configuration file and used for future access to this context/token.

 Use the `-batch` option to omit asking for username/password and instead pick them from the environment variables `STOOL_USERNAME` and `STOOL_PASSWORD`.